openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
-    2. Enable and configure Contrail plugin with dedicated analytics DB
+    2. Enable and configure Contrail plugin
     3. Deploy cluster with some controller, compute+ceph, compute, compute with sriov and contrail-specified nodes
     4. Run OSTF tests